kutaydemireren/FlyMeTo/README.md

 The rest of the layers are considered to be an addition to the core of the application.
 Meaning that, application logic should have nothing to do with them, and rather they must be adapting to the application logic.
 This is essentially important for the maintenance of external sources or platform specifics.
 These layers are:
 - Presentation: where lives the views displayed on screen, or platform (iOS) specific files and logics.
 - Repository: included to be able to feed the application through `Place`s.
 At the moment, only depends on `Network` to do so.
 - Network: included to handle networking.
-At the moment, all the remote tasks the application has can be found here.
+At the moment, all the remote tasks the app have can be found here.

 ### Flow